How To Be First In the ATM Cave Belize

 Lenny starts climbing up it and Allie says, “We are going up that?!”
 I was surprised that she was surprised at this point.
 We made it up the ladder and through one last passageway until we came to the main attraction – the Crystal Maiden.
 There is was, the complete skeletal remains of a human sacrifice that was from the 8th century; practically perfectly preserved.

-On our way back out, Lenny had some surprises for us, he made us turn off our headlamps to just experience darkness.
+On our way back out, Lenny had some surprises for us; he made us turn off our headlamps just to experience darkness.
 This was creepy, complete darkness – D-A-R-K. It was about then that we started to hear the noises; it startled me at first.
 Then I realized that all that talk about us being first in the cave was true, we hadn’t seen or heard another group, until now.
-The sounds echoed through the cave system and I realized pretty quickly how wonderful it was to be first.
+The sounds echoed through the cave system, and I realized pretty quickly how wonderful it was to be first.

-On our way back out, Lenny led us through super tiny spaces, down waterfalls, and narrow watery corridors.
+On our way back out, Lenny led us through super tiny spaces, down waterfalls, and narrow, watery corridors.
 You could tell Allie loved this as every time she’d turn around and give me this wide-eyed look of excitement and fear – adrenaline controlling both of us now.
 This was by far the highlight of our caving adventure and something that Allie had never experienced before and clearly loved.
-Sure, she had never seen crystalized skeletons before either – but from her reaction, I knew she liked the adventure of making our way through the cave…just like her Aunt.
+Sure, she had never seen crystallized skeletons before either – but from her reaction, I knew she liked the adventure of making our way through the cave…just like her Aunt.

 Travel Tips for the ATM Cave: